Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Introduction

-The dressed state-master equation is an alternative to describe such strongly interacting systems by deriving it from first principles using the eigensystem of the central system, or dressed states.
-A prominent example is the Jaynes-Cummings model \cite{Scala2007}, where the resulting Lindblad operators, that describe the relaxation, are expressed in terms the dressed-states of the atom-mode Hamiltonian.
-Such dressed states are typically entangled in generic systems.
-The fact that the decay is now between dressed states, poses the question wether it is possible to exploit this characteristic in order to exploit the entanglement present in each process.
+The dressed-state master equation provides an alternative approach to describing such strongly interacting systems by deriving the dynamics from first principles using the eigensystem of the central system, or dressed states \cite{Hu2014}.
+This framework has gained attention in the field of optomechanics \cite{Hu2014,Naseem2018,Torres2019,Betzholz2020}.
+Another prominent example is the Jaynes–Cummings model \cite{Scala2007}, where the resulting Lindblad operators describing relaxation are expressed in terms of the dressed states of the atom–mode Hamiltonian.
+Since dressed states are typically entangled, the resulting decay transitions operate between these entangled states, raising the question of whether the dissipative dynamics can be exploited to preserve or even generate entanglement in the system.

-Here, we focus on the former question by deriving a dressed-state master equation for two strongly dipole-dipole coupled two-level atoms relying on the standard formalism \cite{BreuerPetruccione2002}.
-We take into account the atomic separation and the electromagnetic field dependence on the different positions of the atoms and find the Lindblad operators that connect different dressed states of the central system.
-We show that, for certain parameter regimes. the description predicts a semi-protected entangled state that slowly decays into the steady state at long times.
-This can be though of as a transient decoherence free state, reminiscent of other protected or engineered subspaces in open systems \cite{Wu2021,Soares2022,AbdelWahab2023,Sadiek2021,Jahanbakhsh2022}, that can be appealing for applications in quantum technologies.
-This results demonstrates the capability of the dressed-state master equation formalism in exploiting the combined decay mechanism that couple different dressed states.
+Here, we address this question by deriving a dressed-state master equation for two strongly dipole-coupled two-level atoms, relying on the standard formalism \cite{BreuerPetruccione2002,Scala2007}.
+We take into account the atomic separation and the spatial dependence of the electromagnetic field at the different atomic positions, and we identify the Lindblad operators that connect different dressed states of the central system.

+We show that, for certain parameter regimes, the dissipative dynamics generate a transient entangled state that survives on a time scale much longer than the primary relaxation process before eventually decaying into the steady state.
+This behavior is reminiscent of other protected or engineered subspaces in open systems \cite{Wu2021,Soares2022,AbdelWahab2023,Sadiek2021,Jahanbakhsh2022}, which can be highly appealing for applications in quantum technologies.
+These results reveal how decay processes between dressed states can transiently generate entanglement, a feature absent in the corresponding phenomenological description.